 Thoracic facet joint syndrome

-Thoracic facet joint syndrome can occur when the facet joints in the middle of the back (thoracic spine) wear down due to age or general wear and tear over the years.
+Thoracic facet joint syndrome can occur when the facet joints in the thoracic (middle) spinal region wear down due to age or general wear and tear over the years.

-The facet joint is the connector between the vertebrae and allows each vertebra to pivot and move.
-Because the thoracic spine is significantly less mobile than the cervical (neck) or lumbar (lower back) region, facet damage is less likely in this area.
-The thoracic spine mainly serves to support the rib cage and the torso, allowing proper posture for the rest of the spine.
+The facet joints link the vertebrae and allow each vertebra to pivot and move.
+Because the thoracic spine is significantly more rigid than the cervical (upper) or lumbar (lower) region, facet damage is less likely in this area.
+The thoracic spine is fixed to the rib cage and the torso, which helps support the rest of the spine.

-Though movement in the thoracic spine is less common than other areas of the spine, it is still flexible enough for movement and stress to occur on the joints.
-Facet joint syndrome occurs when the joints lose their protective coating and become inflamed and painful.
+Although the thoracic region is more stable than other areas of the spine, it is still flexible enough for movement and stress to occur on the joints.
+Facet joint syndrome can develop when the joints lose their protective coating and become inflamed and painful.
 Inflammation in the thoracic facet joints can limit movement and cause radiating pain around the rib cage, chest, shoulders and arms if a spinal nerve becomes compressed or irritated.